andrewcistola/PHC6194-Spatial_Epidemiology/README.md

 ## About this Repository
 This repository contains student work completed for PHC 6194 Spatial Epidemiology taken in Spring of 2021 from Dr. Hui Hu (https://www.hui-hu.com) at the University of Florida.
 Course content is pulled from `https://github.com/benhhu/PHC6194SPR2021` and stored with completed assignments in this repoistory.
 Visibility of the repo is private to protect unauthorized dissemination of course content.

-## Directory
+## Repository Contents
-`CLASS` Mirror of class content in `https://github.com/benhhu/PHC6194SPR2021` with assignment submissions added<br>
+`CLASS` Mirror of class content in `https://github.com/benhhu/PHC6194SPR2021` with individual assignment submissions added<br>
-`FINAL` directory containing files used for final project in collaboration with `https://github.com/alyssaberger` `_code` Code scripts not connected to assignments, labs, or projects<br>
+`FINAL` directory containing files used for final project in collaboration with `https://github.com/alyssaberger` `LICENSE` Generic MIT licenses for open source projects from DrewC!<br>
-`_data` Data files taken from https://github.com/andrewcistola/healthy-neighborhoods.git for use in final project<br>
-`LICENSE` Generic MIT licenses for open source projects from DrewC!<br>
 `.gitattributes` File extensions marked for GH large file storage<br>
 `README.md` Description, directory, notes<br>